(This article was first published on 10 Apr 2021 and last updated as of 8 Oct, 2022)

 MAS actually provides a detailed documentation of SORA and how compounded SORA is derived, which it publishes on its website daily.

 However, my guess is this 14-page documentation would be too daunting for the average homeowner to read through much less comprehend.
 It is hence the purpose of this article to extract, interpret and present what we think are the key concepts of SORA and what’s important to understand as a homeowner with a mortgage that’s pegged to compounded SORA.
-DBS home loans, OCBC home loans and UOB home loans now include SORA in their packages even for commercial property loans.
-At least one foreign bank have also started offering SORA home loans and more are expected to follow suit.
+By now, DBS home loans, OCBC home loans, UOB home loans, in fact almost the mortgage lenders in Singapore, now include SORA in their packages including for commercial property loans.

 1. What Is SORA?